prioritizr/surveyvoi/README.md

     ## 2             0.860      1
     ## 3             0.887      1

 After loading the data, we will now generate an optimized ecological survey scheme.
 To achieve this, we will use `approx_optimal_survey_scheme` function.
 This function uses a greedy heuristic algorithm to maximize return on investment.
-Although other functions can return solutions that are guarantee to be optimal (i.e. `optimal_survey_scheme`), they can take a very long time to complete (because they use a brute-force approach to optimize return on investment).
+Although other functions can return solutions that are guarantee to be optimal (i.e. `optimal_survey_scheme`), they can take a very long time to complete because they use a brute-force approach.

-To perform this optimization, we will set a total budget for (i) protecting sites and (ii) surveying sites.
-Although you might be hesitant to specify a budget, please recall that you would make very different conservation plans depending on available funds.
-For instance, if you have infinite funds then you wouldn't bother conducting any surveys and simply protect everything.
-Similarly, if you had very limited funds, then you would need to use all of those funds for protecting sites since conducting surveys would only diminish reduce available funds.
-It is somewhere between these two extremes that conducting additional surveys actually improves a conservation plan.
+To perform the optimization, we will set a total budget for (i) protecting sites and (ii) surveying sites.
+Although you might be hesitant to specify a budget, please recall that you would make very different plans depending on available funds.
+For instance, if you have near infinite funds then you wouldn't bother conducting any surveys and simply protect everything.
+Similarly, if you had very limited funds, then you wouldn't survey any sites to ensure that at least one site could be protected.
+Generally, conservation planning problems occur somewhere between these two extremes---but the optimization process can't take that into account if you don't specify a budget.
 For brevity, here we will set the total budget as 80% of the total costs for protecting sites.

 ``` r
 # calculate budget